 4.2 Notwithstanding any specific payment milestones set out in the Project Specification, the Fees shall by payable by the Client in the following instalments :

-(a) 50% of the Fees estimated in proposal to be paid no later than 5 days before commencement of the Project by the Developer;
+(a) 50% of the Fees estimated in proposal to be paid at least 5 days before commencement of the Project by the Developer;

 (b) remainder of the Estimated Fees to be paid on completion (before or on go live) ; and